LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson1/Introduction_to_MongoDB.md

 # 2. Case Study: MongoDB's Transformative Role at GlobalConnect

-## 1. Introduction
+## A. Introduction
-GlobalConnect, a leading global SaaS provider offering a suite of collaboration and project management tools, faced escalating challenges with its traditional relational database infrastructure.
+Consider a fictional company 'GlobalConnect', a leading global SaaS provider offering a suite of collaboration and project management tools, faced escalating challenges with its traditional relational database infrastructure.
 As their user base expanded and the demand for more dynamic, personalized features grew, their existing SQL database struggled to keep pace, leading to performance bottlenecks and hindering rapid feature deployment.
 This case study details GlobalConnect's decision to integrate MongoDB into their data architecture to address these issues, ultimately achieving superior data flexibility, scalability, and developer agility.

-## 2. The Challenge: Relational Database Limitations for Evolving Data
+## B. The Challenge: Relational Database Limitations for Evolving Data
 GlobalConnect's primary application relied on a large, centralized MySQL database.
 While robust for initial needs, its limitations became apparent with rapid growth:

 - **Schema Evolution Pains**: The highly structured schema of MySQL made it cumbersome to introduce new features that required varying data attributes, such as custom user fields, dynamic project metadata, or diverse document types.
 Each change necessitated time-consuming schema migrations and downtime.